youngkellen/SH-Scoping/README.md

 Delete bucket content with versions in gcp terminal using: gsutil -m rm -rf gs://sh-scoping-scopes/ Make sure to reenable versioning after deleting

+Make sure there is a `library.csv` in google cloud.
+This will be in the root folder of `sh-scoping-scopes`.

 ## Functionality overview